 The speed of a Blogger's website mostly depends on the Theme.
 That’s why you should use a premium lightweight theme on your website.

 Pick a theme which is responsive and properly optimized for mobile devices.
 Free themes are generally not optimized for better speed, that's why it is better to invest in a premium theme.

 I have shared some premium blogger themes below that you can use on your blogger website.

 2. Optimize your blog Images

-Images generally take half of your total page size and it is the main cause for slow pages.
+Images generally take up half of your total page size and it is the main cause of slow pages.
 That’s why you should optimize your images before uploading them to your blog.